Our business model

 Planning

-A standard house type portfolio provides design and cost certainty, as well as build familiarity.
+A standard house type portfolio for each brand and tenure provides design and cost certainty, as well as build familiarity.

 Procurement